TempleAnthony/TempleAnthony/README.md

   In the TryHackMe Introduction to Cryptography room, I performed symmetric encryption on sensitive files using GNU Privacy Guard (GPG) and OpenSSL.
 This exercise demonstrated my understanding of symmetric key cryptography and secure file protection techniques, building a strong foundation for implementing encryption methods to maintain data confidentiality.

+👉 Check out my repositories for a closer look at my projects!

 ---

 ## Skills